220110-Java-React-Enterprise/Curriculum-Notes/notes/sql/defining-schema.md

 To advance into higher normal forms, we typically "break up" tables into multiple tables and relate them to each other via foreign keys.

 A good way of remembering these normal forms in order is to remember the legal proceeding of swearing to tell the truth, the whole truth, and nothing but the truth.
-In relational databases, we must have **the key (1NF), the whole key (2NF), and nothing but the key (3NF)**.
+In relational databases, we must have **the key (1NF), the whole key (2NF), and nothing but the key (3NF)** so help me Codd.